ikelaiah/cli-fp/README.md

   Cmd.AddStringParameter('-n', '--name', 'Name to greet', False, 'World');
   Cmd.AddIntegerParameter('-c', '--count', 'Number of times to greet', False, '1');

-  App.RegisterCommand(Cmd);
+  // Register the command to the application App.RegisterCommand(Cmd);

+  // Execute the application
   ExitCode := App.Execute;
 end.
 ```